mmattel/Raspberry-Pi-Setup/README.md

 Note, **do not use the argonone.sh** script.
 It is not designed for that fan and will not work.

+Note, you can of course set a fixed temp value in `/boot/config.txt` like

+`dtoverlay=gpio-fan,gpiopin=18,temp=65000`

-Note, you can of course set a fixed temp value in `/boot/config.txt` like `dtoverlay=gpio-fan,gpiopin=18,temp=65000`, but you only get on/off and lose fan speed control, with a fan that offers PWM...
+but you only get on/off and lose fan speed control, having a fan that offers PWM...

 Note that the Argon mini Fan uses GPIO pin 18 for PWM speed control.